OctopusDeploy/blog/blog/2020-06/deploy-your-first-container-to-kubernetes/index.md

 That is all we need to configure to deploy our image to Kubernetes.
 When we deploy this project, Octopus will perform some logic behind the scenes to create the Kubernetes deployment and services resources, and link the two together.
 Linking these resources saves us from some manual work that would otherwise be required to expose a deployment with a service.

-One thing to notice when creating the Octopus deployment is that we select the Docker image version (which if you recall was the tag we assigned to the image when it was built) at deploy time.
-Selecting image versions at deployment time, and by default selecting the latest version, is one of the advantages of using Octopus to manage Kubernetes deployments.
+One thing to notice when creating the Octopus deployment is that we select the Docker image version (which, if you recall, was the tag we assigned to the image when it was built) at deploy time.
+Selecting image versions at deployment time, and by default selecting the latest version is one of the advantages of using Octopus to manage Kubernetes deployments.
 Typically, new versions of your Docker images will not require any changes to the Kubernetes resources that reference them, so pushing new versions of your code to Kubernetes can be performed simply by creating a new Octopus deployment and referencing the new Docker image:

 ![](create-deployment.png "width=500")